heyrict/clinical-medicine-notes/Electrocardiography/main.md

         - Prolonged QRS complex with slight notching at the peak
         - Secondary T wave inversions: inverted left precordial T wave
     - Subdivision
-        - Complete LBBB: QRS segment &gte; 0.12 sec in V1 or V6
+        - Complete LBBB: QRS segment &ge; 0.12 sec in V1 or V6
         - Incomplete LBBB: QRS segment in 0.1 to 0.12 sec in V1 or V6
     - Causes
         - Advanced coronary artery disease